-The Prophet Hezekiel is speaking about the nations that will come against Israel in the Last Days' time.
+The Prophet Hezekiel is speaking about the nations that will come against Israel in the Last Times.

 The interpretation of these peoples and place names in the Scriptures must be founded upon sound historical research, respecting the established laws of historical and comparative linguistics.
-Equating modern English or any other language terms with the original Semitic terminology, for example, must be avoided.
-The similarity in sound of an ancient Hebrew word with a modern language word is absolutely superficial.
+Equating modern English or any other language terms with the original Semitic terminology must be avoided.
+The similarity in sound of an ancient Hebrew word with a modern language word is absolutely negligible.
 The Hebrew Prophets were not writing to a Western audience, and their terminology should not be interpreted as such but rather from their own historical standpoint.
-An essential linguistic principle to bear in mind is that in Hebrew, as in any Semitic tongue, if a word migrates from one language to another, the vowels may all change, but the consonants will always remain the same.
+An essential linguistic principle to bear in mind is that in Hebrew, as in any Semitic tongue, if a word migrates from one language to another of the same stem, the vowels may all change, but the consonants will always remain the same.

 Care must also be taken to avoid personal or political bias; when interpreting Scripture such trends must be set aside.
 The priority of the written Word demands that Scripture be interpreted with absolute honesty.